kirilligum/ai-web3-lecture-mit-2024/slides.md

 ---

 ## Slide 12: AI x Web3 Synergy - Data

 - **Content**:
   - High-quality data requires a peer-review system similar to academic publishing:
-    - Decentralized ledger concept: Libraries hold copies of publications with timestamps.
+    - scientific publishing is already a decentralized ledger
     - Authors and reviewers own their reputation (not tied to platforms like Twitter).
     - Enables international payments and collaboration.
   - Low-quality data tasks:
     - Mostly handled by AI but some tasks (e.g., image labeling, multi-step reasoning) still need human input.
-    - Supports international operations and micropayments (< $0.30).
+    - Access to cheaper international labor
   - Attestation:
     - Pay creators for their work.
-    - Deep fake protection: Proof of authenticity for photographs.
+    - Deep fake protection: Example: Proof of authenticity for photographs.
     - Licensing ensures authors are paid even if data is on-chain.
 - **Image Placeholder**: A conceptual image of a decentralized data system with creators being paid.

 ---

 ## Slide 13: AI x Web3 Synergy - Training

 - **Content**:
   - Pooling resources for training.
   - Trusted training:
-    - A hydro-electric plant in a developing country can be as reliable as AWS for creating sensitive models.
+    - A hydro-electric plant in a developing country can be as trusted as AWS for creating sensitive models.
   - Transparency and repeatability:
     - Traceability of data used in training.
 - **Image Placeholder**: A graphic showing pooled resources and a trusted training process.